strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 The system offers an automated password/username recovery feature.
 The system will email the registered email address on your account and send an SMS to the registered mobile phone on your account.

 See :ref:`forgotten_password` for instructions on resetting your password.

 It is important to keep your email address and mobile phone current so that you can make use of this facility.
-If you can no longer access the PMHC MDS please email the PMHC MDS helpdesk at support@pmhc-mds.com to update your email address/mobile phone.
-Please note that a :ref:`letter of authority <letter-of-authority-faq>` will need to be produced in order for the PMHC MDS helpdesk to update your account.
+If you can no longer access the PMHC MDS please email the PMHC MDS Helpdesk at support@pmhc-mds.com to update your email address/mobile phone.
+Please note that a :ref:`letter of authority <letter-of-authority-faq>` will need to be produced in order for the PMHC MDS Helpdesk to update your account.

 .. _forgotten-password-faqs: